 Did you like this article?
 Don’t forget to share it!
 Together we’ll get the Low FODMAP Diet down to a science!

 P.S.
 Want access to bonus content, VIP discounts, and some fabulous freebies?
 Sign up for my mailing list below, and you’ll get all these goodies and more sent directly to your inbox!

 © 2018 Amy Agur – The FODMAP Formula

 How to Survive the Holidays with IBS Worried about keeping your IBS symptoms under control this holiday season?
 Check out these practical tips on preventing and managing common IBS symptoms.

-How to Relieve Trapped Gas While gas is a normal product of digestion, sometimes it can throw a monkey wrench in your digestive system.
+How to Relieve Trapped Gas While gas is a healthy product of digestion, sometimes it can throw a monkey wrench in your digestive system.
 Check out this article for practical tips on letting it go this holiday season.

 How to Cope with IBS-Related Bloating Sometimes you can do everything right and things will still go wrong.
 I interviewed the experts for tips on coping with symptoms when our bodies feel out of our control.